top of page

 Mamoru Hosoda Left Ghibli and Became an Anime Sensation

 The Girl Who Leapt Through Time was the definitive international breakthrough for anime director Mamoru Hosoda.
-The story is loosely based on a classic Japanese sci-fi novel by Yasutaka Tsutsui and tells the story of a girl who can jump back and forth in time.
+The story is loosely based on a classic Japanese science fiction novel by Yasutaka Tsutsui and tells the tale of a girl who can jump back and forth in time.

 - Mamoru Hosoda | Polygon -

-Since then, he has become one of the most acclaimed anime directors in the world.
-Films like Wolf Children (2012) and The Boy and The Beast (2015) were some of the most successful animes worldwide in the 2010s.
+Since then, he has become one of the most acclaimed anime directors worldwide.
+Films like Wolf Children (2012) and The Boy and the Beast (2015) were among the most successful anime films worldwide in the 2010s.
 In 2019, Hosoda's Mirai (2018) even got nominated for Best Animated Feature Film at the 91st Academy Awards.

 A Plot that Transcends Time